**If you simply need help with your account, please contact Customer Support via email to firstname.lastname@example.org**

 At Phrendly, keeping our members' personal information private and secure is a priority to us.
-Our Security Exploit Bounty program will reward you for the responsible disclosure of any security flaw or vulnerability you find.
-Responsible disclosure includes, but is not limited to:
+Our Security Exploit Bounty program will reward you for the responsible disclosure of any security flaw or security vulnerability if it meets the criteria described below.

 - Keeping within the guidelines of our Terms Of Service.